Finding somewhere to live

 - Tenancy support – this is where a Housing department or a charity can offer someone support to make sure that they follow the rules of their tenancy by paying their rent, being a good neighbour and keeping their property clean and tidy

-Providing for your care and support comes under the responsibility of Norfolk County Councils Social Services department.
+Providing for your care and support comes under the responsibility of our Social Services department.
 This could include an assessment for the provision of care in the home.

 The list above gives only a brief description of the things you may need to consider when thinking about finding somewhere to live.